christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.24](/images/ApollodotusII.jpg){:width="400px"}

 Fig. 1.24.
 Coin depicting Apollodotus (Apollodotos) II, king of Bactria.
 He carried the title "Soter" and the ptolemaic "Philopator".
-He was a descendant of Menander I, since he used their typical deity Athena Alkidemos on most of his silver, and was the father of Amyntas Nikator (see: Chapter 5.3.2.
+He was a descendant of Menander I, since he used their typical deity Athena Alkidemos on most of his silver.
+Wikipedia says that he was the son of Amyntas Nikator, but Amyntas Nikator was the son of Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator and his sister-wife Cleopatra V Tryphaena of Egypt, so Apollodotus was his uncle. (see: Chapter 5.3.2.
 Amyntas Nikator aka Amyntas, King of Galatia).

 ![Fig.1.25](/images/ArtavasdesII.png){:width="400px"}